Frank Furstenberg

-Frank Folke Furstenberg Jr. (born 1940) is the Zellerbach Family Professor of Sociology, emeritus, at the University of Pennsylvania.
-His research focuses on the family in the context of disadvantaged urban neighborhoods and adolescent sexual behavior.
-Furstenberg has written on social change, transition to adulthood, divorce, remarriage and intergenerational relations.
-Furstenberg is an elected member of the National Academy of Medicine, American Academy of Arts and Sciences, and American Academy of Political and Social Science.
+Frank Folke Furstenberg Jr. (born August 25, 1940) is an American sociologist.
+He is the Zellerbach Family Professor of Sociology, Emeritus, and a research associate in the Population Studies Center at the University of Pennsylvania.
+His research focuses on the family in the context of disadvantaged urban neighborhoods, adolescent sexual behavior, and the transition from adolescence to adulthood.
+He has written on social change, divorce, remarriage, stepfamilies, grandparenthood, intergenerational relations, and cross-national research on children's well-being.
+He has been cited more than 22,000 times and is a prominent family sociologists in the United States.
+He is an elected member of the National Academy of Medicine, the American Academy of Arts and Sciences, and the American Academy of Political and Social Science.

 Early life and education

-Frank Furstenberg was born in Baltimore, Maryland, into an established Jewish family.
-His father, Frank Furstenberg Sr., was a prominent physician and advocate for national health care and his mother, Edith Hollander Furstenberg was a social worker and family matriarch.
-His siblings include the late founding owner of Politics and Prose, Carla Furstenberg Cohen, the master baker, Mark Furstenberg, Michael Furstenberg, Anne Furstenberg and Ellen Furstenberg.
+Furstenberg was born on August 25, 1940, in Baltimore, Maryland, into an established Jewish family descended from aristocratic German Jews.
+His father, Frank Furstenberg Sr., was a prominent physician and advocate for national health care and his mother, Edith Hollander Furstenberg, was a social worker and family matriarch.
+His siblings include the late founding owner of Politics and Prose, Carla Furstenberg Cohen, and the baker Mark Furstenberg.

 Furstenberg received a Bachelor of Arts degree from Haverford College in 1961 and a Ph.D. degree in sociology from Columbia University in 1967.
-He joined the University of Pennsylvania sociology department as a professor in 1967.
-His honors include fellowships from John Simon Guggenheim Memorial Foundation, Russell Sage Foundation and Woodrow Wilson National Fellowship Foundation.
+At Columbia, he researched teenage pregnancy and poverty following inspiration from his mother, Edith.